The 8am said eucharist (Holy Communion) will take place as detailed below.

 St Mary's church is open 10am and 4pm each day for any who would like to visit.

-St Nicholas' church is open Monday and Wednesday 9am to 12noon when the Post Office is open.
+St Nicholas' church is open on Monday from 9am to 11.30am when the Post Office is open.

 See the Church Calendar for other events & Services